 Whatever your constraints or unique business needs, lean project management is the method for ensuring quality, efficiency and consistency.

-In this post we’ll give you an overview of the methodology and what to look for in a project management tool so you can always deliver your best.
+In this post, we’ll give you an overview of the methodology and what to look for in a project management tool so you can always deliver your best.

 What is lean project management?

-For the last 15 years, there’s been consistent interest in reducing project management workflows.
+For the last 15 years, there’s been a consistent interest in reducing project management workflows.
 But where did it come from and how did the concept originate?